Existing Program Evaluation (EPE) Application Reviews

 • Considered are

-• the extent to which the FTE percent requested for each key personnel is reasonable given his/her role and responsibilities (i.e., is neither too high nor too low)
+• the extent to which the FTE percent requested for each key personnel is reasonable given his/her role and responsibilities (i.e., is neither too high nor too low), and

 • the extent to which estimates for supplies, equipment and other costs (e.g., incentives for participants, costs for assessment materials) are reasonable given the scope of work proposed.